Anuel AA: Controversies

 On September 15, 2018, Anuel AA released a diss track called "Intocable" aimed at fellow rapper Cosculluela.
 The track was widely criticized due to its profanity and remarks about homosexuality and HIV/AIDS patients.
 In the song, he refers to model and television host La Taína as a "pig" for her HIV-positive status.
 Due to the public backlash, Anuel AA's concert at the Coliseo de Puerto Rico venue, scheduled for October 12 of that year, was canceled by his production staff and main producer Paco López.
 Anuel AA later issued an apology for the song.
 He explained, "It is the worst mistake of my career.
 I do not need this and I apologize to all the people I offended.
 To homosexuals, to people with AIDS, to La Taína [the model] and to those who lost everything after Hurricane Maria ...
 My fans deserve from me to be a better person, and I apologize to everyone in Puerto Rico."

 In early April 2019, Anuel AA and Ivy Queen engaged in an argument on Instagram after Anuel AA questioned how Ivy Queen could be still considered the "Queen of Reggaeton".
 Anuel argued she hadn't had a hit song in more than 7 years, and further questioned if Karol G should be considered another "Queen of Reggaeton".
 Followers on Instagram speculated about why he made the comments.
 Ivy Queen responded with comments about where she came from and how she was a pioneer, paving the way for other women to follow.

+In December 2023, a feud against Anuel AA and Arcángel would start after the latter released "Feliz Navidad 8", which is a diss track against Anuel, Rochy RD and Ozuna.
+The possible reason for the release of track is due to Anuel ending his business relationship with his longtime manager Frabián Eli, who is Arcángel's brother-in-law.
+Anuel responded with the release of the diss track "Glock, Glock, Glock", where he mentions that without Bad Bunny, Arcángel cannot make a hit single.
+Arcángel responded again with another diss track, "El Narcan", which is titled after the substance of the same name.
+The lyrics claim that Anuel has substance abuse issues.
+Anuel responded again with a second diss track "Arcángel Es Chota", a song where Karol G and Cosculluela are again mentioned and, in the lyrics, mentions Arcángel's arrest in 2019 for domestic battery.
+Also responding to Arcángel again through an Instagram post, Anuel claims that nobody noticed that he released his album, Sentimiento, Elegancia y Más Maldad, adding that "[he's] waiting for Bad Bunny to collaborate with him to revive his career."
+Arcángel would release a third diss track titled "3 a 0", where he mentions Anuel's ex-partner Yailin La Más Viral and defends Karol G and Feid in the track.